 Ryabovich is a typical tragic figure: an outsider trapped in a system ( in this case, the framework of late 19th century Russian society) he doesn’t understand.
 The aristocracy is declining after the emancipation of the serfs, yet their social conventions and much of the perceived prestige endures.
 Ryabovich, more at home with the mechanical routine of life in the regiment, is paralysed in such elegant settings.
 Plagued by insecurities about his appearance and behaviour, he cannot hope to ascend beyond his station alone — it takes one misfired act of affection from an upper class woman to reveal both the possibilities and impossibilities in his life.

-Like a drug, the kiss changes Ryabovich’s perceptions of the world.
-While under its influence, his familiar routine, the procession of the batteries, the horses, the canons, and every detail of his orderly and disciplined military life is rendered dull and inconsequential in comparison to the initial exhilaration.
-Despite his best efforts to deny himself, he becomes intoxicated with his fantasies.
+Like a drug, the kiss changes Ryabovich’s perception of the world: while under its influence, his familiar routine, the procession of the batteries, the horses, the canons, and every detail of his orderly and disciplined military life is rendered dull and inconsequential in comparison, and despite his best efforts to deny himself, he becomes intoxicated with his fantasies.
 To the inexperienced Ryabovich, the kiss assumes a meaning far greater than the physical act itself and he exaggerates and protracts its effects by wandering the camp behaving like a man in love.
 For example, he finds sudden solidarity with his love-struck comrades; after visiting a brothel, he is burdened by guilt and shamed at having betrayed the woman he loves; even the act of his morning wash arouses thoughts in him that there is “something warm and delightful in his life”.

 Fate and other trivialities